-- Safety audits - Informal/formal inspections - Review of onboard camera footage to assess specific incidents - •Employee Reporting Program - Passenger reports - Investigations of safety occurrencessafety events - Safety review prior to the launch or medication of any facet of service - Daily data gathering and monitoring of data related to the delivery of serviceservice - •Regular vehicle inspections and preventative maintenance - Review of safety training
+- Safety audits

+- Informal/formal inspections

+- Review of onboard camera footage to assess specific incidents

+- Employee Reporting Program

+- Passenger reports

+- Investigations of safety events

+- Safety review prior to the launch or medication of any facet of service

+- Daily data gathering and monitoring of data related to the delivery of service

+- Regular vehicle inspections and preventative maintenance

+- Review of safety training

 Additionally, the Supervisors, Operations Manager and Safety Officer are responsible for developing departmental policies and procedures for the safe operations within their respective departments.
 If a policy or procedure is found to be ineffective, the group will take immediate action to address the shortcomings.
 This will include taking the information to the Safety Team for input.
-On at least a quarterly basis, the Chief Safety Officer compares results from the processes listed above against recent performance trends to determine where action needs to be taken.
-The Chief Safety Officer enters any identified, non-compliant or ineffective activities, including mitigations, back into the SRM process for reevaluation.